mugrea/Data_Science-Machine_Learning/README.md

 How we overcame it: We addressed this directly by using techniques such as balanced class weights, Random Undersampling, and SMOTE.
 This forced the models to pay equal attention to the minority class.

-2. Model Selection & Tuning.The initial models tested ( the untuned Decision Tree and Random Forest) performed poorly on the crucial recall metric.
+2. Model Selection & Tuning.
+The initial models tested ( the untuned Decision Tree and Random Forest) performed poorly on the crucial recall metric.

 We used hyperparameter tuning to optimize each model for the specific metric that mattered most: recall.
 This process transformed the untuned models into highly effective screening tools.